What Are A Group Of Apes Called

 Avoid Activities That Harm Apes

 Certain activities, such as buying souvenirs made from ape parts or visiting zoos that do not meet high standards of animal welfare, can directly harm ape populations.
-Avoid these activities and support ethical and sustainable tourism that benefits local communities and promotes ape conservation.
+That said, avoid these activities and support ethical and sustainable tourism that benefits local communities and promotes ape conservation.
 If you visit a zoo or wildlife sanctuary, make sure it is accredited by a reputable organization and that it provides a high quality of care for its animals.

 FAQ: Common Questions About Ape Social Groups